William B. Davis: Personal life

 Despite being known for his smoking character, Davis quit smoking in the 1970s.
 When The X-Files started, he was given a choice between herbal cigarettes and tobacco cigarettes.
-At first he chose to use tobacco, but switched to herbal because he feared becoming addicted to them again.
+While opting for tobacco at first, he switched to herbal cigarettes due to the fear he may become addicted to them again.
 He used his notoriety on the show to assist the Canadian Cancer Society in its programs to combat smoking.

-In 2014, he donated his investments that supported fossil fuels to the David Suzuki Foundation, in an effort to both ethically invest, and help fund work to fight climate change.
-He is a passionate advocate for action in response to climate change, believing it a critical issue of our time and speaking on the subject often.
-Taking action on a personal level, he drives a Tesla.
+In 2014, he donated his investments that supported fossil fuels to the David Suzuki Foundation to help combat climate change and invest in a way he found more ethical.
+He is an advocate for action in response to climate change and often speaks on the subject, believing it a critical issue of our time.
+He drives a Tesla.

-He is a former national champion water skier and for a time held records in older age divisions.
+He is a former national champion water skier, and for a time held records in older age divisions.
 In a 2008 conversation with Brendan Beiser, he said he held the record for tricks in his age category, adding: "I did hold the slalom record until this past year until some young whippersnapper of 65 from Ontario took the record away from me."

 In 2011, Davis married Emmanuelle Herpin.
 He has two daughters, Melinda and Rebecca, from an earlier marriage, and two grandchildren.